-The Company's ability to continue as a going concern is dependent on management's ability to successfully secure sales with upfront payments, and / or obtain additional financing.
+The Company's ability to continue as a going concern is dependent on management's ability to successfully secure sales with upfront payments, execute on the new foreign government contract award, and / or obtain additional financing.
 Failure to achieve one or more of these requirements could have a materially adverse effect on the Company's financial condition and / or results of operations.
-The Board of Directors and management continue to take actions to address these issues including raising capital through a private placement, exploring options for additional capital and material contracts executed during the fourth quarter, exceeding \$1.5 million to be recognized over the next twelve months.
+The Board of Directors and management continue to take actions to address these issues including exploring options for additional capital and securing subscription-based contracts which will increase revenue in future periods